BjornFJohansson/seguid_calculator/README.md

 ## uSEGUID

-uSEGUID is a [base64url](https://en.wikipedia.org/wiki/Base64#URL_applications) encoded version of SHA-1 where forward slash and plus ("/" , "+") characters of standard base64 are replaced by '-' and '_'.
+uSEGUID is a [base64url](https://en.wikipedia.org/wiki/Base64#URL_applications) encoded version of SEGUID where forward slash and plus ("/" , "+") characters of standard base64 are replaced by '-' and '_'.
 This makes it possible to use the checksum as a part of a URL.

 ## cSEGUID

-Circular uSEGUID or cSEGUID is the uSEGUID checksum for circular (DNA) sequences.
-As there are many permutations of a circular sequence, the use of the uSEGUID checksum directly is impractical as there would be many checksums for the same sequence.
-The cSEGUID is defined as the SEGUID of the [lexicographically minimal string rotation](http://en.wikipedia.org/wiki/Lexicographically_minimal_string_rotation) of a sequence or its reverse complement (whichever is lexicographically smaller).
+Circular uSEGUID or **cSEGUID** is the uSEGUID checksum for a circular (DNA) sequence.
+As there are many permutations of a circular sequence, using the uSEGUID checksum directly is impractical as there would be many checksums for the same sequence.
+The cSEGUID is defined as the uSEGUID of the [lexicographically minimal string rotation](http://en.wikipedia.org/wiki/Lexicographically_minimal_string_rotation) of a sequence or its reverse complement (whichever is lexicographically smaller).
 The cSEGUID provide a unique and stable identifier for circular sequences, such as [plasmids](http://en.wikipedia.org/wiki/Plasmid).

 ### Example

 The cSEGUID checksum can be useful to quickly determine if two sequences refer to the same plasmid vector.
 The sequence of the plasmid pFA6a-GFPS65T-kanMX6 is available from [Genbank](http://www.ncbi.nlm.nih.gov/nuccore/AJ002682) and from other sources such as the [Forsburg lab](http://www-bcf.usc.edu/~forsburg/), sequence [here](http://www-bcf.usc.edu/~forsburg/GFPS65T.html), a copy of which was saved [here](https://gist.github.com/BjornFJohansson/d394362134338d5f1ff0).

 Both sequences are the same size and claim to describe the same vector.
 Analysis of both sequences in seguid_calculator proves that both sequences are in fact representations of the same sequence by their identical cSEGUIDs: